 Warning: Your browser doesn't support all of the features in this Web site.
 Please view our accessibility page for more details.

-The Gamma-Ray Astronomy Group will also welcome postgraduate applications from suitably qualified students in early 2012, to commence postgraduate studies in September 2012.
+The Gamma-Ray Astronomy Group welcomes postgraduate applications from suitably qualified students in early 2013, to commence postgraduate studies in September 2013.
 Funding is available via College of Science Research Scholarships and IRCSET EMBARK Scholarships, see research_funding.
 For more information contact Dr Mark Lang or Dr Gary Gillanders.

 The Gamma-Ray Astronomy Group is part of the VERITAS Gamma-Ray Collaboration (formerly the Whipple Gamma-Ray Collaboration) based at the Smithsonian Institution's Fred Lawrence Whipple Observatory near Tucson, Arizona.
 The group is involved in a search for point sources of TeV gamma rays.
 The Collaboration's early successes included the detection of TeV gamma rays from the Crab Nebula, the Active Galactic Nuclei Mrk421, Mrk501, H1426 428, 1ES2344 514, and 1ES1959 650, and TeV J2032 413, a source for which a conterpart has not yet been identified in other wavelength bands.
 Detailed scientific discussions of many VERITAS source detections are accessible via the recent results page of The Science of VERITAS section of the VERITAS Gamma-Ray Collaboration web site.
 There is a more general discussion, aimed at the general public, in the VERITAS Science section of the VERITAS Education site hosted by the Adler Planetarium, Chicago.